gianr00/Interactive_Web_Visualizations_Belly_Button_Biodiversity/README.md

 3. A gauge chart to plot the weekly washing frequency of the individual.
 4. Displays individual's demographic information.

-Image of the sample dashboard showing charts for a selected subject ID:
+Image of the dashboard showing charts for a selected subject ID:

 ![Image](Images/Dashboard_image.png)